matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 ## The Feature Factory Fallacy

-The worry is that those less informed are easily dazzled by the sheer speed at which AI generates "functional" code.
+The worry is that those less informed are easily dazzled by the sheer speed at which AI generates _"functional"_ code.
 They assume that is all there is to it, lacking the hard-won engineering experience to understand why we build so much infrastructure around the code itself.

-In feature-factory environments where developers are treated merely as ticket-clearing machines, it is incredibly tempting for management to believe that typing out the syntax was the primary bottleneck slowing down delivery.
-As if the bottleneck was ever our typing speed.
+In feature-factory environments where developers are [treated merely as ticket-clearing machines](modern-software-delivery.md#unused-talent), it is incredibly tempting for management to believe that typing out the syntax was the primary bottleneck slowing down delivery.
 In reality, the bottleneck is, and always has been, understanding what on earth the business actually wants, ensuring it scales, and proving that it works.

 ## Safety Guards for the Power Saw

 This is exactly why the foundational practices of eXtreme Programming (XP) are more important now than ever.
 When your tools allow feedback loops to be orders of magnitude shorter, and the volume of generated code skyrockets, simply relying on human review is a recipe for disaster.
 You cannot manually review your way out of that much machine-generated noise without losing your sanity.

-Having robust, deterministic, and comprehensive automated test suites to quickly verify and validate changes is essential.
+Having robust, deterministic, and comprehensive [automated test suites](modern-software-delivery.md#the-technical-system) to quickly verify and validate changes is essential.
 An automated build process that executes these tests and performs continuous structural analysis, including security, performance, and accessibility testing, is what actually gives you the confidence to deploy small changes regularly.
 These guardrails were always important before AI entered the chat; they are absolutely critical now.

 ## Don't drink the Kool-Aid

-If you point out the realities of software engineering in the current era, you will inevitably be met with a chorus of "vibe coders" and AI evangelists rushing to defend their shiny new hammer.
+If you point out the realities of software engineering in the current era, you will inevitably be met with a chorus of _"vibe coders"_ and AI evangelists rushing to defend their shiny new hammer.
 Let's address some common rebuttals:

-- **"But I built a whole app in a weekend without knowing how to code!"** Yes, and with enough gaffer tape and enthusiasm, you can build a go-kart out of a shopping trolley.
-That does not mean anyone should trust you to drive it down the motorway in the pouring rain.
+- **"But I built a whole app in a weekend without knowing how to code!"** Yes, and with enough gaffer tape and enthusiasm, you can build a go-kart out of a shopping trolley too!
+That does not mean anyone should trust you to drive it on a motorway in the pouring rain.
 There is a massive gap between bootstrapping a greenfield CRUD API and maintaining a complex, high-stakes enterprise system.
-- **"The _next_ model will be an agent that can reason!"** Ah yes, the tech equivalent of "jam tomorrow".
+- **"The _next_ model will be an agent that can reason!"** Ah yes, the tech equivalent of _"jam tomorrow"_.
 Throwing another trillion parameters at a model makes it a better interpolator, but it does not magically grant it the ability to intuit the unwritten business rules of your domain.
 It will simply predict the syntax with even greater false confidence.
 The human is still required to verify if that syntax represents the _truth_.
-- **"We will just have the AI write the automated tests."** Using AI to generate the boilerplate for your test suite is a fantastic use of the tool.
+- **"We will just have the AI write the automated tests!"** Using AI to generate the boilerplate for your test suite is a fantastic use of the tool.
 However, if you use an AI to write your complex business logic, and then ask that _exact same AI_ to define the behavioural tests to validate it, you have built an echo chamber.
 It will confidently award itself top marks for flawlessly executing its own hallucinations.

 ## Finding the Actual Value